Huguitis/aoi.js-documentation/src/guides/2events.md

 ---
 title: Client Events
-description: This section will be covering everything you need to know about events and their usage.
+description: This guide will be covering everything you need to know about events and their usage.
 id: events
 ---